autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :title: AutoMM for Multimodal - Quick Start
       :link: beginner_multimodal.html

-      How to train high-quality multimodal models with AutoMMPredictor.
+      How to use AutoMMPredictor to train a model that predicts the adoption speed of pets.

    .. card::
       :title: Customize AutoMM